JohnSebastian3/luxury-salon/README.md

 # Oceanside Luxury Salon
-Write a short sentence or two about this project and what it does.
-Be sure to include a link and a screenshot (we're front end devs so we can actually see our work!).
+A responsive, accessible landing page for a Salon business.
+Built with Grid and Flexbox to achieve a sleek and modern design.

 **Link to project:** https://jgsalon.netlify.app/